papatakabookclub/BLIS-PYQs/index.md

 **Part-I Answer any four, in about 500 words each.
 (4*10=40)**

+1. Enumerate the functions of management.
+Discuss planning in detail.
+1. Define ‘TQM’.
+Discuss its application in library.
+1. What do you understand by ‘change management’ ?
+Explain the process of change management.
+1. Discuss accessioning policy and procedure highlighting the utility of accession record of library.
+1. What do you understand by ‘control’ function ?
+Explain control methods for circulation system.
+1. Define ‘budgeting’.
+Discuss in detail any two types of budgeting techniques.

 **Part-II Answer any six, in about 250 words each.
 (6*5=30)**

+1. POSDCORB
+2. Document Selection Principles
+2. Acquisition of Electronic Journals
+2. DOAJ
+2. Space Management
+2. Causes of Disaster
+2. Principles of Library Expenditure
+2. Maslow’s Hierarchy of Needs

+---

 ### Term-End Examination December, 2021